dslizardo/phstock.xyz/README.md

-Simple REST API for PSEi.
+REST API for PSEi.
 Built using flask framework